-Official forms for Type A and Type B independent study contracts are available through the college's internal computer network on the Registrar's website (https:// prinweb.principia.edu/internal/registrar/independent-course-contracts).
+Official forms for Type A and Type B independent study contracts are available through the college's internal computer network on the Registrar's website.

 For Type A independent study, the completed forms must be turned in to the Registrar's Office before the end of the drop/add period for the term in which it will be taken.
 However, students need to be alert to earlier departmental and unit deadlines.